 /god [on | off]- Without arguments, toggles damage immunity.

-Our homepage is the first page enveloping
+Our homepage is the forefront to

 The following channels can be used by anyone who isn’t muted or removed.